 It was a big day for GATE candidates on March 26, 2017.
 The results for the postgraduate engineering examination were announced on this date (a day earlier than expected) and the unexpected declaration brought some cheers and tears.
-GATE 2017 produced many toppers and well performers and among them is Ravi Shankar Mishra who score All India Rank 3 in Computer Science Engineering.
+GATE 2017 produced many toppers and well performers and among them is Ravi Shankar Mishra who scored All India Rank 3 in Computer Science Engineering.
 Having completed his B.Tech course in Mechanical Engineering from IIT Roorkee, Ravi Shankar Mishra is no stranger to the GATE examination.
 He grabbed AIR 1 in Mechanical Engineering in the year 2015.
 His motto “Nothing worth having comes easy in life” reflects his hard working spirit through which he has gained his targeted goal.
 In this article, he speaks in detail about his preparation strategies and mentions the important topics for the examination to achieve the sweet success of being a topper.

 - Find top ranked colleges where you can seek admission.